 Wind turbines

 With small devices a fairly high wind speed is required for electricity generation applications.
-They are thus most suitable for remote, fairly windy locations free of trees.
+They are thus most suitable for remote, fairly windy locations free of trees and nearby buildings.

 Small wind turbines to generate electricity for household use might generate between 1 and 3 kilowatts at maximum.
 They cost from £3000 to £10,000 and require regular maintenance.